Radio and Telly

 Here are the things you'll need if you want to get Freeview's extra channels:

-2. Matsui TUTV1Box - If you are in a coverage area, you'll need to get a free-to-air set-top box.
-Boxes cost from around £25 and can be bought from high-street stores such as Comet and Currys.
+2. Matsui TUTV1Box – If you are in a coverage area, you’ll need to get a free-to-air set-top box.
+Boxes cost from around £25 and can be bought from high-street stores such as Currys.
 Shopping online for a set-top box is often the best route, as there are some good bargains to be had.

-3. Connect - Plug your new Freeview set-top box to your existing TV aerial.
+3. Connect – Plug your new Freeview set-top box to your existing TV aerial.
 Connect another lead to a spare SCART socket on your TV, and you should be ready to go.
-(Click here for help with connecting).
-Note that in some cases, your TV aerial may not be suitable and may need upgrading.
+(Freeview box connection help).

 Remember, there's no subscription costs, or rental agreements, so the one-off cost is all you'll pay for the extra channels.